[1] The Timber Frame

 This is a non-commercial review carried out for the purposes of study in developing an understanding of the requirements of self-build in the UK.

-The views and opinions expressed are my own and is not affiliated in any way with Grand Designs.
+The views and opinions expressed are my own and is not affiliated in any way with Grand Designs or Channel 4.
 All information on this page has been gathered from publicly available sources.

-The plot/site information was located using Land Registry Data which contains public sector information licensed under the Open Government Licence v3.0.
+The plot/site information was located using Land Registry and The Department for Levelling Up, Housing & Communities Data which contains public sector information licensed under the Open Government Licence v3.0.

-The lessons learned are derived from my interpretations and observations of a publicly disseminated television episode and are in no way meant to be a substitute to the original.
+The lessons learned are derived from my interpretations and observations of a publicly disseminated case study and are in no way meant to be a substitute to the original.

 More